-The COO confirmed on 04.29.24 that all employees, including adjunct faculty, are required to complete the Title IX training upon hire, as well as on an annual basis thereafter.
-99.6 % of employees completed the training during this reporting period.
-Board members are also required to complete the training annually and 50% of board members completed the training during this reporting period.
+The COO confirmed on 04.30.23 that all employees, including adjunct faculty, are required to complete the Title IX training upon hire, as well as on an annual basis thereafter.
+Board members are also required to complete the training annually.